-The truth of this is obvious; yet, not unnaturally, the more complicated and technical the preliminary statistical investigations become, the more prone inquirers are to mistake the statistical description for an inductive generalisation.1 This tendency, which has existed in some degree, as, I think, the whole history of the subject shows, from the eighteenth century down to the present time, has been further encouraged by the terminology in ordinary use.
+The truth of this is obvious; yet, not unnaturally, the more complicated and technical the preliminary statistical investigations become, the more prone inquirers are to mistake the statistical description for an inductive generalisation.1 This tendency. which has existed in some degree, as, I think, the whole history of the subject shows, from the eighteenth century down to the present time, has been further encouraged by the terminology in ordinary use.
 For several statistical coefficients are given the same name when they are used for purely descriptive purposes, as when corresponding coefficients are used to measure the force or the precision of an induction.
 The term 'probable error,' for example, is used both for the purpose of supplementing and improving a statistical description, and for the purpose of indicating the precision of some generalisation.
 The term 'correlation' itself is used both to describe an observed characteristic of particular phenomena and in the enunciation of an inductive law which relates to phenomena in general.

-- 3. I have been at pains to enforce this contrast between statistical description and statistical induction, because the chapters which follow are to be entirely about the latter, whereas nearly all statistical treatises are mainly concerned with the former.
-My object will be to analyse, so far as I can, the logical - 1 Cf. Whitehead, Introduction to Mathematics, p.
-27: "There is no more common error than to assume that, because prolonged and accurate mathematical calculations have been made, the application of the result to some fact of nature is absolutely certain."

-basis of statistical modes of argument.
+3. I have been at pains to enforce this contrast between statistical description and statistical induction, because the chapters which follow are to be entirely about the latter, whereas nearly all statistical treatises are mainly concerned with the former.
+My object will be to analyse, so far as I can, the logical basis of statistical modes of argument.
 This involves a double task.
 To mark down those which are invalid amongst arguments having the support of authority is relatively easy.
 The other branch of our investigation, namely, to analyse the ground of validity in the case of those arguments the force of which all of us do in fact admit, presents the same kind of fundamental difficulties as we met with in the case of Induction.